PAUL34913/msp1-cv/README.md

 Improper use of DIV tags, fixed by removing some DIV's, removing section borders and placing the border on the main container.

-### Single White Line
+### 1px White Lines

 -   When viewing on my own mobile (i-Phone 7), using  both Safari and Firefox, there is a single 1px white line at the very bottom of the blog page.
 I cannot reproduce it on other peoples phones, and it is not present on any other device I have tested.
 Other people have failed to reproduce this on various devices also.
+The blog uses an identical footer to every other page.

 **Fixed**